Buithienbao/ROS_Turtlebot3_Navigation/README.md

         ...
     </node>
   ```
+   Check the source code for the full version of this file.

    Among these parameters, we pay attention only on <strong>maxUrange</strong> param since this parameter sets how far your laser will be considered to create the map.
 Greater range will create maps faster and its less probable that the robot gets lost.
 The downside its that consumes more resources.
 Here we set it to 6.
    Now we are able to use this node to create the 2D map of the environment.
 When the robot start moving, the odometry and the laser scans collected from the LiDAR sensor will be combined to create an occupancy map.
 In this 2D map, each cell represents the probability of occupancy (whether this cell is free or occupied or unknown).
 The data format of this map is <strong>nav_msgs/OccupancyGrid.msg</strong>: